JoshW415/stats220/README.md

 5. Go back to step 1
 <!-- coffee is important so it's in bold --->

-*P.S I think my teacher likes cats, lets try to get some more marks.*
+*P.S I think my lecturer likes cats, lets try to get some more marks.*

 ![](https://media.tenor.com/IPp9YSFBzxMAAAAM/gif-pet-excavator.gif)